 The Hospital’s Chaplaincy Team is part-funded by the Stars Appeal.
-This enables there to be a chaplain available to patients and their families 365 days a year, 24 hours a day.
+This enables a chaplain to be available to patients and their families 365 days a year, 24 hours a day.

 How the Stars Appeal makes a difference: